Corvin Film Studio

-The Corvin Film Studio (in its original official name: Corvin Filmgyár és Filmkereskedelmi Rt.) established in 1916, was the largest film production company in Hungary, while the third-largest film company in Europe in the era of silent film.
+The Corvin Film Studio (in its original official name: Corvin Filmgyár és Filmkereskedelmi Rt.) established in 1916, was the largest film production company in Hungary, as well as the third-largest film company in Europe in the era of silent film.
 Their films were characterized by a high standard of literature and excellent artistic preparation.

-Road to foundation
+Background

 In 1916, the Corvin Film Studio was founded by Dr. Jenő Janovics, an influential Hungarian media entrepreneur; director of the Hungarian National Theater of Kolozsvár.
-The place of incorporation was in the city of Kolozsvár (Cluj, in Romanian; Clausenburg in German) the so-called capital of Transylvania.
+The place of incorporation was in the city of Kolozsvár (Cluj in Romanian; Klausenburg in German) the so-called capital of Transylvania.

 By this time, Janovics –who was rightly called the creator of Hollywood in Transylvania– already had serious film experiences.
 In 1913, he made the first Transylvanian film, The Yellow Foal (Sárga csikó) in co-production with the Parisian Pathé Film Studio.
 The film became a blockbuster with noisy success on all five continents.